Updated: 7:10 p.m. PT

-Running back Todd Gurley II had 40 yards rushing and one rushing touchdown, but was frequently targeted as a receiver and finished with 56 yards through the air.
+Running back Todd Gurley had 40 yards rushing and one rushing touchdown, but was frequently targeted as a receiver and finished with 56 yards through the air.

 "We've got to be able to run the football better, more consistently get a hat on a hat, be targeted the right way and some of the things in the run game," McVay said.

 Making his debut as an outside linebacker in defensive coordinator Wade Phillips' 3-4 scheme, Robert Quinn had a nice game with two tackles for loss and a sack.
 Quinn's 55th sack of his career moved up to No. 4 on the Rams' all-time list.